 Stage 2- Browning

-Once the beans have dried out they begin to brown (this usually happens around 150C/ 302F).
+Once the beans have dried out they begin to brown (usually around 150C/ 302F).
 The coffee bean begins to expand and it sheds its thin skin (the chaff).
-At the end of this stage you begin to hear the first crack.
-This occurs when the pressure inside the bean (from the build up of gases) is released.
+At the end of this stage, you begin to hear the first crack.
+This occurs when the pressure inside the bean (from the build-up of gases) is released.
 It sounds similar to popcorn popping.
-Light roasted coffee is usually stopped at or just after the first crack.
-These beans are a dark tan color and typically have a bright acidity, hints of fruit, a light body and lack of bitterness.
-Origin flavors are more pronounced in a light roast, so if you are using single origin beans this is a great roast level to aim for.
+Light-roasted coffee is usually stopped at or just after the first crack.
+These beans are a dark tan color and typically have a bright acidity, hints of fruit, a light body, and a lack of bitterness.
+Origin flavors are more pronounced in a light roast, so if you are using single-origin beans this is a great roast level to aim for.

 Stage 3- Development